Dependencies of Norway: Queen Maud Land

-Queen Maud Land is a 2.7 million-sq-km (1.7 million sq mi) sector region of Antarctica.
+Queen Maud Land is a 2.7 million km2 (1.7 million sq mi) sector of Antarctica.
 The territory lies between 20° west and 45° east, between the British Antarctic Territory to the west and the Australian Antarctic Territory to the east.
 The latitudinal limits of the territory are not officially defined.
 Positioned in East Antarctica, the territory comprises one-sixth of the total area of Antarctica.

 Most of the territory is covered by the Antarctic ice sheet, and a tall ice wall stretches throughout its coast.
 In some areas further within the ice sheet, mountain ranges breach through the ice, allowing for birds to breed and the growth of a limited flora.
 The region is divided into the Princess Martha Coast, Princess Astrid Coast, Princess Ragnhild Coast, Prince Harald Coast and Prince Olav Coast.
 Off the coast is King Haakon VII Sea.
 There is no ice-free land at the coast; the coast consists of a 20 to 30 m wall of ice throughout almost the entire territory.

 There is no permanent population, although there are 12 active research stations housing a maximum average of 40 scientists, the numbers fluctuating depending on the season.
 Six are occupied year-round, while the remainder are seasonal summer stations.
 The main aerodromes for intercontinental flights, corresponding with Cape Town, South Africa, are Troll Airfield, near the Norwegian Troll research station, and a runway at the Russian Novolazarevskaya Station.